FRANK GANSZ JR.

 Prior to his tenure in Kansas City, he coached special teams for the Oakland Raiders for two seasons (1998-99), tutoring standouts Desmond Howard, Darrien Gordon and Napoleon Kaufman.

 In 2008, Aaron Perez led the Pacific-10 in punting, Forbath tied for the league lead in field goals and Terrence Austin set UCLA marks for all-purpose yards and kickoff return yards.
-UCLA also blocked two punts for touchdowns and one extra point for a defensive conversion.
+The Bruins also blocked two punts for touchdowns and one extra point for a defensive conversion.

 Before his NFL coaching career began, Gansz Jr. spent five seasons (1993-97) as tight ends and special teams coach at the University of Houston, setting a school record for kickoff return average in 1996.
 His units set another school record with an 87-yard punt return vs. SMU en route to the ConferenceUSA championship and a trip to the Liberty Bowl vs. Syracuse.
 He spent one season (1992) with the New York/New Jersey Knights of the World League (NFL Europe).
 The Knights led the league in punt returns, kickoff returns, kickoff coverage and special team touchdowns (four).
 Gansz spent two years (1990-91) as tight ends/special teams coach at West Point, two years at the University of Pittsburgh, coaching special teams and the offensive line in 1988 and special teams and the secondary in 1989, and one season (1987) as a graduate assistant at Kansas, working with the wide receivers.